rackerlabs/support-how-to/content/how-to/rackspace-email-archiving/rackspace-email-archiving-faq/index.md

 You export your data from the archive by creating searches and exporting the results of the searches.
-You can export searches with a maximum of 15,000 results and a total size of 3.5 GB, whichever happens first.
+You can export searches with a maximum of 30,000 results and a total size of 20 GB, whichever limit comes first.
 To avoid reaching either limit, you can narrow the search parameters to split up the items being exported into smaller chunks.
 You can also request an archive export from the Cloud Office team through the